Over the last 12 years I have noticed a trend that starts around this time of year and lasts right up until Christmas Eve.

 Employers tend to want to include various restrictions in Settlement Agreements, such as that the employee will not work for a competitor or has not already obtained new work.
 These restrictions may well be fair but it is always important to check the facts and limitations with clients to ensure they can abide by them.

 If you have been offered a Settlement Agreement or have any employment law problems, I can help.
-Please call me on 01522 539501 or 01522 568410, email email@example.com or visit our website lincslaw.co.uk for more information about the services we provide.
+Please call me on 01522 440512 or email ContactUs@lincslaw.com For more information about Settlement Agreements, visit our website at https://lincslaw.co.uk/services/settlement-agreement/